MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 |**Process and store messages for summarization**| The AI Summarization feature processes Engage threads across the tenant to support summarization features in Copilot and Network Analytics.
 Summarization presents summaries *only from posts to which the user already has access*.
 Results from summarization are stored in alignment with GDPR deletion requirements.
 To export this data, use the [Engage network export feature](/Viva/engage/eac-as-manage-data#export-tenant-data-by-date-range). |
 |**Process commands to Copilot**|User interactions with Copilot during chat collaboration are currently processed, but not stored, with services aligned to Data center regional elections (US/EU Region).|

-## Control access to Copilot and AI Summarization services with feature access policies
+## Control access to Copilot and AI Summarization services

 To control access to these services, Microsoft Global administrators and Engage admins must use the [Viva feature access management platform](/viva/feature-access-management).
 This platform provides a flexible approach to deployment that you can tailor to your organization.
 You can control the availability of individual premium features by creating multiple access policies for the entire tenant, users, or groups.